-- OMSSA and its members encourage the Province to work in partnership to achieve provincial goals in poverty reduction and ending chronic homelessness in Ontario's communities. - ➤ As key partners in administration, funding and delivery, Service System Managers must be engaged and leveraged at all stages of policy design and development in income and employment services and programs in Ontario. - ▶ OMSSA members are ready to collaborate and coordinate on economic recovery and reopening to ensure vulnerable populations continue to receive required supports during this critical time.
-As the Province continues its work on social assistance reform, social services modernization, human services integration and employment services transformation, it is important to engage in frequent and transparent communication so that all Service System Managers in Ontario have consistent information as they plan for these changes.
+- ► OMSSA and its members encourage the Province to work in partnership to achieve provincial goals in poverty reduction and ending chronic homelessness in Ontario's communities.
+This includes proactively collaborating on service plans with the corrections system to ensure stabilization services are available in local communities prior to release. - ➤ As key partners in administration, funding and delivery, Service System Managers must be engaged and leveraged at all stages of policy design and development in income and employment services and programs in Ontario. - ▶ OMSSA members are ready to collaborate and coordinate on economic recovery and reopening to ensure vulnerable populations continue to receive required supports during this critical time.
+As the Province continues its work on social assistance reform, social services modernization, human services integration and employment services transformation, it is